dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

 ## Node and edge style

-From the beginning, my goal has been to make the network generating function as reusable and flexible as possible.
+From the beginning, my goal has been to make the network generating function as reusable and flexible as possible for any project.
 Therefore, it is designed to support various customizations, bells and whistles, with the ability to easily toggle options on or off as needed.

 ### Customizations: